nhungphuc114-droid/PhotonShield/README.md

 This project aims to restore the balance of privacy and safety in environments where aerial surveillance leads to direct kinetic threats."

+If you are struggling with FPV threats that DCNN/YOLO cannot detect beyond 500m, this is for you.
+We use SPAD to reach 5km.
+No AI bullsh*t, just pure physics.

 # Project Argus: Open-Source Optical Shielding